Accessibility Bugs I Keep Finding in Web Apps

 The most frequent accessibility violations I encounter in code reviews, why they matter, and the specific fixes.

-This is the most common accessibility bug I find.
-A developer needs a clickable element, they use a <div> or a <span> with an onClick handler, and it works for mouse users.
-Ship it.
+Probably the most common accessibility bug I encounter.
+Developer needs a clickable element, uses a <div> or <span> with an onClick, and it works for mouse users.

 <div class="action-btn" onclick="handleDelete()">Delete Account</div>

-For someone using a keyboard, this element doesn't exist.
-You can't tab to it.
-You can't activate it with Enter or Space.
-It's not in the focus order.
-For someone using a screen reader, it's announced as plain text โ there's no indication that it's interactive.
-The screen reader user hears "Delete Account" and has no idea they're supposed to click it.
+For keyboard users, this element doesn't exist.
+Can't tab to it.
+Can't activate with Enter or Space.
+Not in the focus order.
+Screen reader users hear "Delete Account" as plain text โ no indication it's interactive.

-A <button> element gives you all of this for free.
-Keyboard focus, Enter/Space activation, screen reader announcement as "button."
-No JavaScript required for any of those behaviors.
-The browser handles it.
+A <button> gives you all of that for free.
+Keyboard focus.
+Enter/Space activation.
+Screen reader announces "button."
+No JavaScript needed for any of those behaviors.

 <button class="action-btn" onclick="handleDelete()">Delete Account</button>

-The objection I always hear is "buttons are hard to style."
-They're really not.
-Reset the default styles and you have a blank canvas:
+The objection is always "buttons are hard to style."
+They're not.
+Reset the defaults:

 .action-btn {